vichayabhas/1.20.1-net0-done/local/kubejs/event_groups/PlayerEvents/inventoryChanged.md

 Gets the item that was changed.
 ```

-- `void addGameStage(String var0)`

-  Parameters:
-  - var0: String
+- `Entity getEntity()`
 ```
-Adds the specified game stage to the player
+Gets the player that changed their inventory.
 ```

 - `boolean hasGameStage(String var0)`